-Declare the BDP's on the specific annex to be created in the Access Contract, designate the BRP who manages each of these BDP's by a joint notification as foreseen in Art.
-206 of the Federal Grid Code and describe the relation with any DP's downstream; the identification of the BDP must respect the rules mentioned in section 6.2.
+- 1) Declare the BDPs on the specific annex to be created in the Access Contract, designate the BRP who manages each of these BDPs by a joint notification as foreseen in Art.
+206 of the Federal Grid Code and describe the relation with any DPs downstream; the identification of the BDP must respect the rules mentioned in section 6.2. - 2) Be capable to explain, upon motivated request of Elia, the configuration, the topology of the physical metering points as of which the BDP will consist, including in cases where the allocations derive from the sum or subtraction of several physical metering points.